0xSpaceShard/starknet-devnet/website/docs/intro.md

 :::

-You may now proceed with [running Devnet](./running/install) and checking out the many features listed in the sidebar on the left.
+You may now proceed with [running Devnet](./running/install) and checking out the multitude of features listed in the sidebar on the left.

 # Limits